gianlazz/Lazztech.Cloud/GianDevNotes.md

 Failed to start debugger: "System.InvalidOperationException: Debug session already started.\n at

 `cmd + shift + p` then reloading the window seems to have fixed this.

+Should I mock the snapshot.ImageDir setting?
+Also now I'm getting exceptions with the Snapshot.Status code.
+Things are definitly moving along now.